Frequently Asked Questions

 Preserving local provenance populations, on the other hand, is an important way of protecting biodiversity and combating the threat to biodiversity posed by climate change.

-Planet Ark recommends that for native planting sites you only plant local natives.
+Planet Ark recommends planting local natives.
 Local natives are perfectly suited to the local soil type and climate, and they're also great for wildlife.
 Other plants, even if they are Australian natives (but not local to your area) risk becoming a weed.
 (See local Provence above) To find plants native to your local area it's best to contact your council.

 What Insurance cover is provided for National Tree Day participants?

 Planet Ark has arranged Voluntary Workers Insurance which covers participants at registered public National Tree Day events and any registered public National Tree day activity taking place throughout the year, subject to policy conditions and with benefits varying dependent on age.

 For this cover to be effective each participant (including the coordinator themselves) must sign a Volunteer Registration Form Registrations for children under 18 must be signed by the parent or guardian.
 The activity must also be registered with Planet Ark as a National Tree Day event.

 All Insurance forms are located within the Coordinators Hub, after login.